-Eskimos must have a clear understanding of current draft regu-lations and of their full legal rights in order to decide whether or not they want to enter the serve in its ranks.
-One Army serve in its ranks.
-One Army official was quoted in Marston's book as saying, "The need for the services of our Eskimo citizens who reside in this area per-manently remains an indispen-sable asset to us."
-The Eskimos of the Bethel region are speaking out for their
+serve in its rains.
+One Army official was quoted in Marston's book as saying, "The need for the services of our Eskimo citizens who reside in this area per-menently remains an indispenmanently remains an indispen-sable asset to us."